PLD Space

 Payload Aerospace S.L.
 (PLD Space) is a Spanish company developing two partially-reusable launch vehicles called Miura 1 and Miura 5.

 Miura 1 is designed as a sounding rocket for sub-orbital flights to perform research or technology development in microgravity environment and/or in the upper atmosphere.
 Furthermore, Miura 1 is also serving as the technological demonstrator of the orbital launcher Miura 5.
 Miura 5 will provide orbital launch capabilities for small payloads such as CubeSats, that need a flexible and dedicated launch vehicle and therefore can not fly with traditional launch vehicles.
 It is being designed to deliver a total payload mass up to 900 kg into low Earth orbit.

 Recovery of the first stage would be by the use of parachutes and splashdown for re-use.

 History

-PLD Space was founded in 2011 by Raúl Torres, Raúl Verdú and José E. Martínez in Elche, Spain, and as of 2019 it employs 70 people.
+PLD Space was founded in 2011 by Raúl Torres, Raúl Verdú and José E. Martínez in Elche, Spain, and as of 2019 it employed 70 people.
 In August 2017 the company headquarter moved to new facilities in the Elche Industrial Park, where the assembly facilities for Miura 1 are located.